prepor/condo/README.md

          ' > /tmp/condo_specs/registrator.edn

 It will register nginx-service which started at random port in consul.
-Now this information can be used by some external load balancer
+Now this information can be used by some external load balancer.

 ## Self-deploying

 Condo supports special specification file -- `self.edn`.
-After it was updated condo suspends any other updates and starts new container by this specification, and after that, gracefully stops itself.
+After it is updated, condo suspends all other updates and starts new container by this specification, and after that, gracefully stops itself.

-Beware, format of this specification is different, it contains only docker-container specification (which usually inside `:spec keyword`).
+Be careful, the format of this specification is different, because it contains only docker-container specification (which is usually inside `:spec keyword`).

 Example: